haruse23/WoS-BlenderToolkit/README.md

 # Credits:
 - kirbystealer for `get_string_lookup.py` and `stringtable_pcapk.zip`
-- All the amazing Blender addons made for video-games, that I learned through reading them a lot.
+- All the amazing Blender addons made for video-games, that I learned through reading them a lot, along with everybody who helped in my coding/reverse engineering journey so far on Discord especially.
 Special mention: NSACloud's [RE Mesh Editor](https://github.com/NSACloud/RE-Mesh-Editor/)

 Join the [Web of Shadows](https://discord.gg/NftyUNJw) discord server for any questions

 # Changelog